 98% of British homes have a washing machine , almost all of these are front-loaders.

 Most of the energy use in washing machines comes from heating up the water from cold.
 As appliance manufacturers have invested in improving the efficiency of the water usage in the system so the required temperature has dropped.
 30C is a standard wash for many machines and progressively detergent manufacturers have adapted their products to wash effectively at this temperature and even colder.

 Washing machine labels display their energy efficiency on a visual scale (currently D to A+++).
 The annual calculated average energy use is also shown in kWh (electricity units).

 - average annual water consumption (in litres)

-- energy efficiency of the spin cycle (G to A)
+- energy efficiency of the model and the spin dryer

 - noise emitted in-use for both the wash and the spin cycles (dB).